 The dining table that suits your room’s interior can be a whole decorative masterpiece.
 With the availability of reputed suppliers in recent years, it is relatively easy to shop for bespoke dining tables.
 Post that, bring in new table linen for the summer months to add something fresh and different.
 Experiment with colour and shape.
 Martha Stewart outlines a helpful guide to creating your own leaf table runner using mint green, lemon yellow and golden hues.

 If exotic tablecloths aren’t your thing how about adding a beach inspired centrepiece that can be easily and cheaply homemade.
 All that is required is a glass vase, sand, beach treasures (shells, drift wood or rope) and some candles.
 Then simply let your creativity run away with you.

 - What’s that at the window

 Heavy winter drapes can block valuable light and make an apartment warm and stuffy in the summer months.
 Why not change things up and swap in light and flowing drapes.
 A white chiffon is a classic option.
-The lightweight material moves freely and easily creating a sense of space and continuity with the outside.
+The lightweight material moves freely and easily, creating a sense of space and continuity with the outside.
 You can also look into products like Custom Window Blinds that can add character to your space.
 Moreover, blinds and shades can be adjusted depending on the amount of natural light your need indoors, which can be of great aid in summers.

 - Mirrored effect